-I’ve lived in Concord, Massachusetts since 1988, but I learned about Concord Grape Pie only years later!
-And it wasn’t even a Concordian who told me….
-It’s an unusual and yummy pie.
+I've lived in Concord MA since 1988, but I just learned about Concord Grape Pie this summer!
+And it wasn't even a Concordian who told me....
+It's unusual and yummy.

 Thanks to my friend Sara's mother-in-law Ann for this recipe.
 I've made a few changes, like the crumb topping, but the basic recipe is hers.

 About 1.5 pounds (4 cups) Concord grapes